BartolHrg/ZZC/README.md

 };
 ```
 * To include other `.zzc` files, you can either include `.zzc` or `.zzh` file.
-  Only difference is that `.zzc` file will (wrongly) expose private stuff to IDE (but using them will cause error during compilation)
+  Only difference is that `.zzc` file will (wrongly) expose private stuff to IDE (and using them will cause error during compilation)

 ## Features
 * Generate declaration and implementation for global variables, functions, class member functions, class static members.